CiiDub/scripting_tricks/readme.md

 - __WorkSheet Clippings__ to be used with Shell Worksheets.
-	- __man_bb__ `man <cmd> | col -b | bbedit -m \"UNIX man page"`
+	- __man_bb__ `man <cmd> | col -b | bbedit -m "UNIX man page"`
 	⌃↵ will open a Unix man page in a separate BBEdit window with the document type UNIX man page.
 My normal color scheme is a dark blue, I have the the Unix Man page doc type set to the standard white.
 If I were really hip it would be yellow with black text.

 	- __cd_pwd__ `cd '/Users/chris/Projects/Scripting Tricks/'; PWD` or `cd <You might want to save.>; PWD`
 	This one finds your working directory and expands it out with the `cd` command.
 If your working in a BBEdit project the `PWD` is the projects root directory.
 If it is a saved Shell Worksheet it’s it’s parent directory.
 If the Worksheet isn’t saved it will remind you to save and let you type something in.
-Finally if your using BBEdits persistent Worksheet it `PWD` will be the current working directory selected.
+Finally if your using BBEdits persistent Worksheet `PWD` will be the current working directory selected.

 ## Stationery